 Recognizing the need for a more relevant style of musical training, Elizabeth began mixing her backgrounds of both pop/contemporary and classical training & performing to achieve a training style that students could relate to, get excited about and grow from!

-She adores her students and loves the many relationships she’s had the privilege of building while teaching private voice since 2006, as well as training and managing at some of Orlando’s finest music and dance centers.
+She adores her students and loves the many relationships she’s had the privilege of building while teaching private voice since 2006.

 In addition to teaching at and co-owning The Music Box with her husband, Louis, Elizabeth leads worship at her church, and is a mommy to Isaiah, Ana and Lily.
 She and her family reside in Tuscawilla.